Left - Right: Clinton Stewart, Demetrius Harper, David Banks, David Zirpolo, and Kendrick Barnes

 Judge Sarokin says, Court of Appeal had enough evidence to conclude that IRP6's rights were indeed violated and the court should either reverse or remand for a new trial or dismiss.

 Judge H. Lee Sarokin volunteered 2.5 years of his time and service to thoroughly investigate the wrongful convictions of the IRP6.
-After his findings of 'No Criminal Intent' was demonstrated by the IRP6, he hasn't stopped advocating for their freedom and release from federal prison.
+After his findings of 'No Criminal Intent' was demonstrated by the IRP6, he continued to advocate for their freedom and release from federal prison.

-Appropriately, the first H. Lee Sarokin Gavel of Honor Award recipient was its namesake, the Honorable H. Lee Sarokin, federal judge, good Samaritan, and fierce protector of every human's constitutional rights.
-He is a true hero!
+Appropriately, the first H. Lee Sarokin Gavel of Honor Award recipient was presented to its namesake, the Honorable H. Lee Sarokin, federal judge, good Samaritan, and fierce protector of every human's constitutional rights.

 Judge who freed Rubin ‘Hurricane’ Carter now helping six imprisoned men, but only Obama can save them